World tour of Ulysses S. Grant: Germany, Switzerland, Italy

 After celebrating the Fourth of July at the American embassy in London, Grant and his party crossed the English Channel from Folkestone to Ostend, Belgium.
-Due to political turmoil in Paris, Grant traveled directly to Germany visiting Cologne, traveling down the Rhine to Frankfurt, and then to Heidelberg.
+Due to political turmoil in Paris, Grant traveled directly to Germany visiting Cologne, traveling up the Rhine to Frankfurt, and then to Heidelberg.
 Looking forward to visiting Switzerland, Grant arrived in Geneva, the city where he once played a major role during his presidency in settling the Alabama claims with the United Kingdom.

 In August, Grant toured Italy, visiting Lake Maggiore and traveling down the Italian coast.
 Grant read Homer aloud, tracing the legendary path of Ulysses, the Homeric sojourner whose name he bore.